jcarterlab/East-Asian-Authoritarianism/Rebel-Without-a-Cause.md

 ### **3) Data Collection:**

-The tweets were collected using Twitter location data from a 50 mile range of the each country capital every week from 11 May to 22 December 2021.
+The tweets were collected from a 50 mile range of the each country capital every week from 11 May to 22 December 2021.

 —EXAMPLE CODE SNIPET—